mpadge/hackmd-stat-software/general.md

 <!-- Edit the .Rmd not the .md file -->

-## General standards arising from specific categories
+## General Standards for Statistical Software

 These standards refer to **Data Types** as the fundamental types defined by the R language itself between the following: